albertonavasg/pmod-oled-rgb/README.md

 This driver can be controlled from a baremetal application or from an application running in an Operating System.

-The system will control little OLED screen via SPI commands.
+The system will control the [Pmod OLEDrgb][pmod-oled-rgb] screen via SPI commands.

 Here is a little demo video of it working, executing some demo functions, such as the standard provided by the screen (drawing a full screen of pixels, drawing lines, squares, copy-pasting sections of the screnn) and some custom-built